timausk/macosInstaller2iso/README.md

 It's always nice to have a backup of a fresh installation**

 ## Troubleshooting
+###
+* **MacOS Installer not found in Application folder.**
+    * Check if correct macOS version is available in Application folder
+    * Downloaded macOS Versions from App Store should be automatically mounted in the Application folder
+    * Downloaded installer from Apple SUS, have to run in advance
 ### Installation
 * **VirtualBox disk is not shown in Disk Utilities**
     * Click on "View" in the top left corner of the Disk Utility window and choose "Show All Devices"